ViGeng/qoc/README.md

 ### Todo

+- [ ] virtual node (for load balancing and error exception separation) a physical node can have multiple virtual nodes. the idea borrowed from the consistent hashing algorithm.

 - [ ] network and tree-app decoupling
     - [ ] function separation and design: a diagram
     - [ ] API definition
 - [ ] Graph Implementation (not a tree anymore)

 ### 2023-05-08
-- [ ] A framework to simulate the remote execution process
+- [ ] A framework to simulate the remote execution process (actor programming paradigm)
   - [ ] Node (forwarders mainly) and its Main components and functions
     - [ ]
   - [ ] Node generator and initializer (generate a network and distribute tasks)